norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ### Stop playing
 Nothing makes my skin crawl like stepping into a Machine Learning stack where one of the repos is named "Playground."
 I know that is an unfortunately common nomenclature for experimentation suites, but words matter - and in this case illustrate the issue.

 Commerical Product Engineering teams are not Acedamia, and the software we write is not intended to promote our personal learning or exploration.
-Put simply, this is not a place to play. _Experimentation_ is an important part AI/ML development, and by systematically applying the scientific method we can discover new techniques and solutions; that is not playing.
+Put simply, this is not a place to play. _Experimentation_ is an important part of AI/ML development, and by systematically applying the scientific method we can discover new techniques and solutions.
+That experimentation should be governed by a commerically viable outcome - we know exactly what success looks like, we experiment with laser-focus toward that success, and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzE5Nzk5MjQ3LC05NjYzNTI3MTgsMTA1Mj
+eyJoaXN0b3J5IjpbMTk2Nzk0NDM4NywtOTY2MzUyNzE4LDEwNT
-M4MzI4Miw2MTY0Nzk0NzcsNjY2NTMyNTE0LDgzNzA3NzIzMCwx
+IzODMyODIsNjE2NDc5NDc3LDY2NjUzMjUxNCw4MzcwNzcyMzAs
-Mzc3ODQ5NTM0LDE3OTMzNDIxNzQsODEzNDg1ODIyLC02MTgyMz
+MTM3Nzg0OTUzNCwxNzkzMzQyMTc0LDgxMzQ4NTgyMiwtNjE4Mj
-c3NjcsMTc5NjczNzY5NiwtMTkwOTk0MDc0NiwxNTgyOTY2NDQz
+M3NzY3LDE3OTY3Mzc2OTYsLTE5MDk5NDA3NDYsMTU4Mjk2NjQ0
-LDQ1MjQzNTQyNiwtMTUyMzg5OTE1Nyw4NTk2ODcyNTMsLTExOT
+Myw0NTI0MzU0MjYsLTE1MjM4OTkxNTcsODU5Njg3MjUzLC0xMT
-cyMDIzOThdfQ==
+k3MjAyMzk4XX0=
 -->